metaperl/binary-martingale/hacked.md

 If you are the only one accessing your machine, do not allow any and all IP addresses to access your machine

-## Change the administrative username
+## Change the administrator username

 On a daily basis, [my wordpress site receives about 5-10 attempts to break-in using the admin username](https://monosnap.com/file/iS2FujOIhOxxqlSxLL6z4nszQNGUH9).